 I've recently found out that there is a flying freehold issue on a property I have offered on last month in what was supposed to be a simple, no chain conveyancing.
 Eccles is where the house is located.
 Can you shed any light on this issue?

-Flying freeholds in Eccles are not the norm but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Eccles you must be sure that your lawyer goes through the deeds very carefully.
-Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Eccles may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Eccles are rare but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Eccles you must be sure that your lawyer goes through the deeds thoroughly.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Eccles may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold property.
+You should also check with your insurance broker as to whether they will insure a flying freehold premises.

 I need to appoint a conveyancing solicitor for remortgage conveyancing in Eccles.
 I happened to stumble across a site which appears to be the ideal answer If it is possible to get all the legals completed via web that would be ideal.
 Should I be concerned?
 What are the potential pitfalls?